11 Signs You have Emotional Sobriety

 Why is emotional sobriety important?

-Negative emotions can lead to relapse if you’re lacking in emotional sobriety.
+Negative emotions can lead to relapse if you’re lacking in emotional regulation.

 It’s likely that you engaged in substances to numb or escape from certain feelings.
 In recovery, these feelings need to be faced, as well as many new ones.